 This is similar to my blog entry for Episode 6, where I discussed rationalizations.
 However, in that case, one part of the brain was concealing an embarrassing truth from another part of the brain.
 In this case, part of the mind has accepted a relatively broad belief, but is still using old beliefs in specific circumstances.
 People can often recognize the theoretical goodness or badness of statements when they’re abstracted, yet fail to apply those statements when they intersect with their daily lives.

-For example, during the founding of the United States, I think many Americans liked the concept that “all men are created equal” because it sounded pretty.
+For example, during the founding of the United States, I think many Americans liked the concept that “all men are created equal” because it sounded nice.
 However, most of them still applied the belief that “NOT all men are created equal” in specific circumstances (such as slavery).
-They had not been able to make the connection between the pretty statement and their real lives.
+They had not been able to make the connection between the nice statement and their real lives.
 But because they at least recognized the pleasing morality of “all men are created equal”, future generations of Americans were able to examine that phrase in greater depth and realize how it should change our society.

 In a similar way, the players on Extinction Island had written a lot of platitudes to themselves about trying hard and being tough, because platitudes sound nice.
 Their minds could recognize the aesthetic value of the platitudes, but until the players were actually deep inside the trials and privations of the game, the truth of the platitudes had not hit them in their bones.